matestack/matestack-ui-core/docs/guides/750-cable/README.md

 The `cable` component is designed to asynchronously manipulate its DOM based on ActionCable events triggered on the serverside.
 Imagine a list of Todos and a `form` below that list.
 After creating a new Todo, the new list item can be rendered on the serverside and pushed to the `cable` component, which can be configured to pre or append the current list with the new item.
 Unlike the `async` component, the `cable` component does not request and rerender the whole list after receiving a specific event.

 Furthermore you can update or remove items in that list using ActionCable events as well.
 The `cable` component again will only manipulate the specific DOM elements and not the whole list.
-This requires more implementation effort but gives your more flexibility and performance while creating reactive UIs compared to the `async` component.
+This requires more implementation effort but gives you more flexibility and performance while creating reactive UIs compared to the `async` component.
 As usual, no JavaScript is required at your end in order to implement this sophisticated reactivity.

 Please read the [ActionCable Guide](/docs/guides/1000-action_cable/README.md) if you need help setting up ActionCable for your project.

 ## `cable` vs `async` component

 `cable` and `async` might seem similar.
-They indeed can be used for similar use cases - imagine implementing a reactive list of Todo items (ActiveRecord Instances) created via a `form` below the list.
+They indeed can be used for similar use cases - imagine implementing a reactive list of todo items (using ActiveRecord) created via a `form` below the list.
 You can either use `async` or `cable` in order to create that reactive list!

 But they work completely differently: